Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 As we approached the monastery from the alternative river path, its hugeness was a surprise!

-Approaching the Monastery of San Salvador de Cornellana, Asturias, SpainApproaching the Monastery of San Salvador de Cornellana, Under Construction
+The Monastery of San Salvador de CornellanaThe Monastery of San Salvador de Cornellana

-The interior of the church is 12th Century and the façade is 17th Century.
 We hung around the monastery for about 15 minutes, absorbing the energy of the place.
-I felt some regret that we had not stayed here.
+I wondered how the other peregrinos liked their stay here.
+I felt some regret that we had not.
 It was a fantastic place.
+(We have been inside the monastery church during a mass at another, later time and indeed, it is a wonderful and peaceful place.)

 Because of the blackberries that we had already eaten earlier, my stomach was content in this moment.
 We went onward.

-Shortly after walking through Sobrerriba, on day three of our Camino Primitivo, The Way provided an apple tree.
+Shortly after walking through Sobrerriba, the Way provided an apple tree.
 It was going on 9:00 a.m. and without food except for a few berries, I agreed that my husband could pick me an apple.
 Even though I felt like I was stealing, I did note that many apples were falling to the ground.
 Indeed, the tree looked unattended.
 I guess I would be forgiven if I ate the apple!
 (No parallels intended here!)

 As the saying goes, whatever the pilgrimage traveler needs, the Camino will provide.
 Indeed, the tart apple, though gnarled and small, was a welcome respite to my empty belly.